JyriLampio/configurationManagement/configurationmanagement3.md

-## Configuration Management - Homework #3
+# Configuration Management - Homework #3

+## Assignment
 z) Read and summarise the article with a few French lines.
 This z subsection does not require any computer testing.

-   [Commonmark contributors: Markdown Reference]https://commonmark.org/help/ (note at least headings with hyphens, paragraph breaks on blank lines, indentation (tab) code, list, link, image.
+[Commonmark contributors: Markdown Reference](https://commonmark.org/help/) (note at least headings with hyphens, paragraph breaks on blank lines, indentation (tab) code, list, link, image.

 a) MarkDown.
 Make a report of this assignment as a MarkDown.
 It is easiest to make the report in a GitHub repository, so that md-ended files are automatically formatted.
 A blank line makes the paragraph division, a dash '#' makes the title, an indent marks the code snippet.